-In this section, we illustrate how the theoretical results we established in the previous sections play out in practice.
 We use the data from the experiment conducted by \cite{inoue2018limited}.\footnote{ Let us note that this data set has the lowest pass rates (for rational behavior) among the data sets we referred to in the introduction (33\% of subjects are rational).
 Recall that if an observation is consistent with rational behavior, then the generic CLA has no welfare implications.
 Hence, in terms of welfare relevance, the generic CLA's performance would have been only worse if we used other data sets. } Let us present the essential details of the experiment.
-Subjects are asked to choose between a bundle of intertemporal installments.
+Subjects are asked to choose between bundles of intertemporal installments.
 Each bundle consists of three installments: in 1 month, in 3 months, and in 5 months.
 Each renumeration bundle consists of 2400 Japanese yen, split into three installments.
 The universal set consists of 10 alternatives presented in Table \ref{tab:Alternatives}.
 Each subject was presented with 20 different budgets to choose from.
-Budgets were generated to contain from 2 to 8 alternatives.
+Budgets were generated to contain 2 to 8 alternatives.
 A total of 113 subjects (students of Waseda University, Japan) participated in the experiment that was run in 4 sessions.

+We present the analysis of the data in three parts.
+We start by testing different orders of the CLA model.
+This helps us to understand to what extent an order of the CLA theory is viable in explaining the observed behavior (descriptive power).
+Next, we evaluate the welfare relevance of the theory.
+Finally, we analyze to which extent we can use $\ubar P$ as a good approximation of $P^*$.

-Given that the maximal size of the budget set is 8, we are going to present results for all 8 versions of the theory, which range from $\vert \Gamma \vert \ge 1$ to $\vert \Gamma \vert \ge 8$.
-The first version ($\vert \Gamma \vert \ge 1$) is equivalent to the generic CLA model of \cite{masatlioglu2012revealed}, while the last ($\vert \Gamma \vert \ge 8$) is equivalent to rational choice since all alternatives are considered.
-We start by presenting goodness of fit results to see which of the theories is best in describing the observed behavior.
-We then follow by presenting the welfare bounds for these theories.
+Given that the maximal size of the budget set is 8, we are going to present results for all 8 orders of the theory, which range from $\vert \Gamma \vert \ge 1$ to $\vert \Gamma \vert \ge 8$.
+The first version ($\vert \Gamma \vert \ge 1$) is equivalent to the generic CLA model of \cite{masatlioglu2012revealed}, and the last ($\vert \Gamma \vert \ge 8$) is equivalent to rational choice since all alternatives are considered.